knadh/listmonk-site/docs/docs/bounces.md

 Enable bounce processing in Settings -> Bounces.
 POP3 bounce scanning and APIs only become available once the setting is enabled.

 ### POP3 bounce mailbox
 Configure the bounce mailbox in Settings -> Bounces.
-Either the "From" e-mail that is set on a campaign (or in settings) should have a POP3 mailbox behind it to receive bounce e-mails, or you should configure a dedicated POP3 mailbox and add that address as the `Reply-To` header in Settings -> SMTP -> Custom headers box.
+Either the "From" e-mail that is set on a campaign (or in settings) should have a POP3 mailbox behind it to receive bounce e-mails, or you should configure a dedicated POP3 mailbox and add that address as the `Return-Path` (envelope sender) header in Settings -> SMTP -> Custom headers box.
 For example:

 ```
 [
-	{"Reply-To": "your-inbox@site.com"}
+	{"Return-Path": "your-bounce-inbox@site.com"}
 ]

 ```

+Some mail servers may also return the bounce to the `Reply-To` address, which can also be added to the header settings.

 ### Webhook API
 The bounce webhook API can be used to record bounce events with custom scripting.
 This could be by reading a mailbox, a database, or mail server logs.